How to check the local area before buying a house

-You can get a gauge of whether you are paying the right price by looking at what other houses have sold for locally.
-Check on Zoopla or the Land Registry
+You can get a gauge of whether you are paying the right price by looking at how much other houses have sold for locally.
+Check on Zoopla or HM Land Registry

 Check the crime statistics.

 Nobody wants to live in an area where there is a lot of crime.
-You can check what has been happening in the locality on the Police crime map.
-This will reveal the number and nature of crimes by month.
+You can check what has been happening locally on the Police crime map.
+This map will reveal the number and nature of crimes, ordered by month.

 Look at local social media and newspapers

 The area you intend to move to may have a Facebook page where local issues are discussed.
-There may be local blog on-line, or an events page.
+There may be a local blog or an events page.

 Obtain a copy of the local newspaper to see if there are any prominent local issues.

-Once you have checked all you can on-line, it is time to get out there.
+Once you have checked all you can on-line, it is time to research the area in person.

 Visit several times

-You can only get a real feel for an area if you make several visits at different times of the day and during the week as well as weekends.
+You can only get a real feel for an area if you make several visits at different times of the day, ideally during the week and at the weekends.